anubhavdogra1/Spotify-Song-Recommender/README.md

 - Recommends songs based on user input
 - Uses 5 key audio features to compute similarity
 - Scaled and optimized for memory usage (sampled to 5,000 tracks)
-- Ready for integration with collaborative filtering (future work)

 ---